MattFlood7/LinkedInBot/README.md

 **Important:** make sure that you have your [Profile Viewing Setting](https://www.linkedin.com/settings/?trk=nav_account_sub_nav_settings) changed from 'Anonymous' to  'Public' so LinkedIn members can see that you have visited them and can visit your profile in return.
 You also must change your language setting to **English**.

-LinkedInBot was developed under [Pyhton 2.7](https://www.python.org/downloads).
+LinkedInBot was developed under [Python 3.8](https://www.python.org/downloads).

 Before you can run the bot, you will need to install a few Python dependencies.

-Note: Python 2.7.9 and later (on the python2 series), and Python 3.4 and later include pip by default, so you may have pip already.
-Otherwise, you can install [easy_install](https://pythonhosted.org/setuptools/easy_install.html) `sudo apt-get install python-setuptools` to install [pip](https://pypi.python.org/pypi/pip) `sudo easy_install pip`.

-- [BeautifulSoup4](https://pypi.python.org/pypi/beautifulsoup4), for parsing html: `pip install BeautifulSoup4`
-- [Selenium](http://www.seleniumhq.org/), for browser automation: `pip install Selenium`
+Run `pip3 install -r requirements.txt` to install them.

 If you plan to use Firefox (or Iceweasel) you don't need anything more.